 Fortunately, restrictive covenants exist to prevent this outcome.

 But how do they work, and when can you use them?
 Let’s take a look.

 It’s a clause in a contract prohibiting an employee from competing with an ex-employer.
 There are other types of restrictive covenant, but we’ll focus predominately on those in contracts in this article.

-They usually last for a set period after the employee leaves the business and, depending on the type of clause, it can restrict employees from dealing with your customers.
+They usually last for a set period of time after the employee leaves the business.
+Depending on the type of clause, it can restrict employees from dealing with your customers, or from poaching employees.

 Restrictive covenants in employment contracts

 There are five types for use in employment contracts and documentation.
 These are: